j-mnr/gophergo.dev/content/basics/22-closure.md

 ## Accessing Data Safely

 If you're familiar with first-class functions then the above example is trivial, but if you're new.
-It may feel like straight 🪄 magic.
+It may feel like absolute  magic 🪄.
 So let's break down closures a little bit more.
 Again, a closure is just a function.
 Why it gets the name closure is dependent _where_ we place 🤲 that function.
 When we place it _inside_ of another function we create a little environment 🏞️ that it